Rationale

 $10,725 remained with the listing brokerage.

-The total sales commission is calculated as 6% of the sale price, which amounts to $19,500.
-The listing broker pays 55% of this commission to the buyer's broker, leaving the listing brokerage with the remaining 45%, which equals $10,725.
+The total sales commission on a property sold for $325,000 at a rate of 6% amounts to $19,500.
+After the listing broker pays 55% to the buyer's broker, the remaining amount with the listing brokerage is $10,725.

 A) $10,725